Written by Christopher Nye,

 Property tax

 In the USA, property taxes are imposed at local level, i.e. each state establishes their own guidelines for how the local government in your specific jurisdiction can tax its residents.
 Interestingly, property taxes are the largest source of revenue for state and local governments in the USA.
-Property taxes are charged based on the value of your property and currently, the median property tax rate falls between 0.2-1.9%.
-You can see how your preferred state fares in the chart below.
+Property taxes are charged based on the value of your property and currently, the median property tax rate falls between 0.26-1.89%.
+You can see how your preferred state fares in the table below.

 In terms of what falls under the term ‘property’ – again, this differs from state to state.
 In most instances, property tax will only apply to residential properties, but there are some jurisdictions which impose a levy on property used for business.
 Also, some states allow local governments to tax personal property, including ‘moveable’ items like boats, cars, airplanes, jewellery, tools and furniture.